oat-sa/taohub-user-guide/User Guide 3.3/Deliveries/create-a-new-delivery.md

 **Access:** If the *Guest Access* box is checked, people who are not registered as test-takers can view the delivery.
 This enables a test author or an administrator to preview the test without having to assign it to a [Test Center](../appendix/glossary.md#test-center) to try it out.

 **Test Runner Features:** Checking the *Security plugins* box ensures restricted access to the delivery by showing it in forced full-screen mode, and detects certain key presses, such as print screen for creating a screenshot.
 When combined with proctoring, the test will be halted upon detection of the relevant key presses, or of loss of focus (if the test-taker uses alt-tab or exits full screen mode).

-**Require Proctoring:** Checking the *Enable* box specifies proctoring as a default setting when the delivery is made eligible to a test center.

 **4.** Assign the test to a group of test-takers in the panes on the right of the [Properties Panel](../appendix/glossary.md#properties-panel).